• Skip to primary navigation

 Browned Butter Cardamom Snickerdoodles Stacked

 I couldn’t resist using my favorite spice in one of my favorite chewy cookies of all time!
-I’ve upgraded the Traditional Snickerdoodles with cardamom for the holidays.
-These would be a great addition to any cookie tray but also in an assortment of other cardamom-flavored favorites like my Rum Refrigerator Cookies, Cardamom Walnut Snowballs or Cardamom Crescent Cookies.
+These would be a great addition to any cookie tray with Raspberry Linzer Cookies but also in an assortment of other cardamom-flavored favorites like my Ice Box Cookies, Cardamom Walnut Snowballs or Almond Crescent Cookies.
 I love a good themed cookie tray!
 Throw in some homemade speculoos cookies just for fun because they have a healthy dose of cardamom in the speculaas spice mix!

 What kind of cardamom is used for baking?